Divyansh-321/exocentric-navigation-system/README.md

 * **Host System (Perception & Planning):** Operates in soft real-time.
 The perception loop runs at approximately **15–30 Hz** (bottlenecked by native **720p** camera capture rate and YOLOv8 host inference).
 Pathfinding executes virtually instantaneously over a **20x20 quantized spatial grid mapped from the native 1280 X 720 frame canvas**, utilizing an **80-pixel dynamic lookahead radius** to smooth trajectory execution and prevent control oscillation near waypoints.
 * **Network Layer (Communication):** Operates on a best-effort basis.
 UDP prioritizes the most recent command over reliable delivery.
 Navigation commands are dispatched at a strictly bounded **400ms control interval**, dynamically compensating for heading errors using a **±30° tolerance deadband** without overloading the UDP network buffer.
 * **Embedded Layer (Actuation):** Operates as a hard real-time execution agent.
-The Arduino maintains no state awareness; it executes a fixed **200ms actuation pulse** per received command before auto-halting to prevent network-induced overshoot.
+The Arduino maintains no state awareness; it executes calibrated, hardware-tuned actuation pulses (**200ms for translation, 160ms for rotation**) per received command before auto-halting to prevent network-induced overshoot.

 ---